 Ace-King (A-K) Suited

 Known as ‘Big Slick’, Ace-King suited is considered one of the most powerful starting hands after pocket Aces.
-With the potential to form strong pairs, straights, or flushes, Ace-King suited offers versatility and aggression in betting rounds.
+With the potential to form strong pairs, straights, or flushes, Ace-King offers versatility and aggression in betting rounds.

 Omaha